Painting students sat in class, listening intently.

 Students inspecting plants outside.

-Augment your major with a minor or certificate in an area that complements your degree program or adds different skills.
+Enhance your major with a minor or certificate in an area that complements your degree program or adds different skills.
 Tyler offers minors in everything from Art to Sustainable Food Systems and UX/UI as well as certificates in Creative Entrepreneurship, Historic Preservation and Environmental Sustainability.

-Learn more about Tyler’s minors and certificates.
+Learn more about Tyler’s minors and certificates

 Visit Temple University’s Career Center